Describe your current role

-I graduated from NTU, Singapore, in 2005 with a BEng Civil Engineering.
-I then pursued a career as structural engineer, living and working in Jakarta, Singapore and Dubai, along the way.
-I became Chartered in 2013.
-I firmly believe in the positive role and responsibility of an engineer in the society.
-So in 2015, together with three partners, we initiated a small-scale rebuilding project to help villagers in Nepal rebuild their homes following the 2015 Gorkha earthquake.
-In 2020 I became involved in the World Bank funded Central Sulawesi reconstruction program as senior structural consultant.
-In the same year I founded a studio to explore the use of machine learning in structural engineering and construction, which in 2021 became part of Miyamoto International.
+I firmly believe in the positive role and responsibility of an engineer in society.
+Back in 2015 together with three partners we initiated a small-scale rebuilding project to help villagers in Nepal rebuild their homes following the 2015 Gorkha earthquake.
+In 2020 I became involved with the World Bank funded Central Sulawesi reconstruction program as senior structural consultant.
+In 2022 I founded DKON to explore and exploit the use of machine learning in structural engineering and construction.
+In addition, I am currently consulting for the World Bank for various Disaster risk reduction (DRR) programmes in Indonesia.

 Are there any key things you did, or learnt, that helped you on your career path?

-Traveling far, leaving my comfort zone, goes a long way in helping me mature both as an individual and engineer.
-The exposure to people and colleagues from diverse cultural background enriches my own approach to engineering.
+Traveling far, leaving my comfort zone, went a long way in helping me mature both as an individual and engineer.
+The exposure to people and colleagues from diverse cultural background enriched my own approach to engineering.
 I have also been lucky enough to meet and be mentored by senior individuals from varied school of thoughts helping sharpen my priorities.

 What are your future career aspirations?

-For the next 5-10 years, I intend to sustain and grow Miyamoto Indonesia operations.
-And, with it, finding a way to make adequately engineered and safe housing, and other buildings, more widely appreciated and adopted – either through more accessible standards, professional services and/or technologies.
+For the next 5-10 years, to grow and sustain DKON Indonesia operations, increasing my involvement in DRR in Indonesia.
+And, with it, find a way to make well-engineered safe housing, and other buildings, more widely appreciated and adopted – either through more accessible standards, professional services and/or technologies.

 What motivates you to work in relief/development?